 Florida Baptist Children’s Homes’ Emergency Shelters, located on the Joe K. Blanton campus and at the Christian Care Center in Leesburg, are 24-hour intake facilities designed for the short-term care of school-age boys and girls who are in a crisis and need immediate placement.
-These children may be homeless, abused, abandoned, neglected or caught up in an insurmountable family conflict.
+These children may be homeless, abused, abandoned, neglected or caught up in a devastating family conflict.
 Because of the emergency nature of the situations, admission procedures are streamlined so these children can be accepted almost immediately.

 The Emergency Shelters are family-style cottages and can accommodate up to 12 children at a time.
 They are staffed with loving and experienced child care workers.
 Children are provided food, clothing, transportation, education and spiritual guidance while staying in the Emergency Shelters.